 Weak theism with the label or self-identification “theist” = ~B~p

 This follows from ~Bp is either because S holds to B~p which entails ~Bp or holds to ~Bp & ~B~p and is not convinced either way.

 2) If S does holds to ~Bp but does not hold to B~p, it follows that S holds to ~Bp & ~B~p.
 If S adopts the label “atheist”, it follows S is just as justified then to hold to ~B~p and adopt the label “Theist”.

-Conclusion: A weak atheist (~Bp) is also a weak theist (~B~p) and as such if can self-identity as “atheist” they are also EQUALLY justified to self-identity as “theist”.
+Conclusion: A weak atheist (~Bp) is also a weak theist (~B~p), and as such, if they can self-identify as “atheist” they are also EQUALLY justified to self-identity as “theist”.

 This follows also from a previous argument: